sidneywidmer/nebula-recorder-server/README.md

 To really understand what happens inside of our application, we want to avoid heavy frameworks like Spring and instead follow the good old Linux Philosophy: Do one thing and do it right!
 In this spirit we're using a few key libraries (pulled in as gradle dependencies) and wire them together to have our own little framework - doing exactly what we want, and only that.

-Find a short paragraph about how some of the core functionality is implemented and how its intended to be used.
+Find a short paragraph about how some of the core functionality is implemented and how its intended to be used bellow.

 ### Configuration